Tag: red sox

 Johnny Taylor’s Negro League contracts, 1935.

-Taylor and the Cubans played home games at Dyckman Oval on the northern edge of Manhattan.
-They were owned by Alex Pompez and business manager Frank Forbes, who signed Taylor for $175 per month and $2 per diem.
-New York’s player-manager was a versatile five-tool talent named Martín Dihigo, who directed several Cuban players including Alejandro Oms, Cocaina Garcia and Lazaro Salazar.
-Midway through the season, the Cubans scheduled an exhibition in Hartford with the Savitt Gems.
-Taylor shut out his hometown team while fanning fifteen.
+The New York Cubans hosted home games at Dyckman Oval on the northern tip of Manhattan.
+The Cubans were owned by Alex Pompez and business manager Frank Forbes, and they signed Taylor for $175 per month and $2 per diem.
+New York’s player-manager was a versatile five-tool talent named Martín Dihigo.
+Other Cubans included Alejandro Oms, Cocaina Garcia and Lazaro Salazar.
+Midway through the season, the Cubans scheduled an exhibition with the Savitt Gems in Hartford, and Taylor threw a shutout victory against his former team.

 Johnny Taylor (left) & business manager, Bernie Ellovich, Savitt Gems, Bulkeley Stadium, Hartford, Connecticut, 1935.

-According to existing records, Taylor had 55 strikeouts for the New York Cubans in 1935, a few behind his teammate Luis Tiant, Sr. New York went 28-24 on the year, finishing third place in the Negro National League.
-Yet they managed to win the second half of the season to qualify for the championship series.
+According to existing records, Taylor had 55 strikeouts for the New York Cubans in 1935.
+He fell a few short behind his teammate Luis Tiant, Sr. New York went 28-24 on the year, finishing third place in the Negro National League.
+A winning second half of the season helped them to qualify for the championship series.
 The Cubans faced a formidable opponent, the Pittsburgh Crawfords and Hall of Fame catcher, Josh Gibson.
-Taylor dropped the third game of the series, then New York blew Taylor’s lead in the sixth game, and they ultimately lost to Pittsburgh.
+Taylor was tacked with a loss in game three of the series, then New York blew Taylor’s lead in game six, and they ultimately lost to Pittsburgh.

 1935 New York Cubans (Johnny Taylor identified under “15”).

-After the season, Johnny Taylor was elected to the Negro League All-Star team.
+However, Johnny “Schoolboy” Taylor was elected to the Negro League All-Star team.
 On October 13, 1935, he faced Dizzy Dean‘s All-Stars at Yankee Stadium.
 An estimated crowd of 20,000 watched Taylor whiff seven batters in seven innings.
 This time, Josh Gibson was his battery mate.
 After Dizzy Dean pitched a 3-0 complete game shutout, he complimented Taylor for his breaking ball, saying it was one of the best “drop balls” he had ever seen.

 Johnny Taylor, Pitcher, New York Cubans, 1935.

-In 1936, Taylor received a $10 per month raise from the New York Cubans.
+In 1936, Taylor received a raise of $10 per month from the New York Cubans.
 He was their undisputed ace, with a 5-2 record and 58 strikeouts, second in the Negro National League to Satchel Paige of the Pittsburgh Crawfords.
 That June, the Cubans scheduled a rematch in Hartford to face the Savitt Gems.
-Taylor, the local star, struck out 18 to blank the Gems once again.
+Taylor, the hometown star, struck out 18 to blank the Gems once again.

 Johnny Taylor and the New York Cubans, 1935.